WeZZard/doc_translator/README.md

-This forked added Google Translate support, only supported translate to `zh-CN`.
+This fork added Google Translate support, only supported translate to `zh-CN`.
 Usage: make sure to add `--model google` in the command.

 **[中文](./README-CN.md) | English**